 Photo: City Hall Arrow

-Henderson is located in the foothills south and adjacent to Las Vegas.
+Henderson is located in the foothills south of Las Vegas.
 Incorporated in 1953, Henderson is the second largest city in Nevada, known for its parks, biking and hiking trails and master-planned communities.
 Henderson is certified Playful City USA.

 Among our favorite city parks in the world: Cornerstone, a repurposed quarry, now a multi-purpose marsh.
 It’s still so new that most neighbors don’t know the park by name.
 The park hosts the annual Bark in the Park in March.
 Look for the egrets on the red poles.
 There are ducks galore and sometimes seagulls, an odd sight in the Mojave Desert.